MatthewG3/Terminal-2048/README.md

 # Terminal-2048
 A 2048 game to play in your terminal
+WASD to move and STOP to end the program early